kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 ### Controller response

-The apiserver must first validate the signature on the raw CSR data and reject requests featuring invalid CSRs.
-It then persists the CertificateSigningRequests and exposes the List of all CSRs for an administrator to approve or reject.
-The apiserver should watch for updates the Status field of any CertificateSigningRequest.
-When a CSR is approved (signified by Status changing from Unknown to True) the apiserver should generate and sign the certificate, then update the CertificateSigningRequestStatus with the new data.
+The apiserver persists the CertificateSigningRequests and exposes the List of all CSRs for an administrator to approve or reject.

+A new certificate controller watches for certificate requests.
+It must first validate the signature on each CSR and set `CertificateRequestState=Denied` on any requests with invalid signatures.
+For valid requests, it will set `CertificateRequestState=Submitted`.
+The controller will derive the information in `CertificateSigningRequestStatus` and update that object.
+The controller should watch for updates the approval state of any CertificateSigningRequest.
+When a request is approved (signified by CertificateRequestState changing from Submitted to Approved) the controller should generate and sign a certificate based on that CSR, then update the approval subresource with the certificate data.

 ### Manual CSR approval

-An administrator using `kubectl` or another API client can query the CertificateSigningRequestList and update the status of CertificateSigningRequests.
-The default Status is Unknown, indicating that there has been no decision so far.
-A Status of True indicates that the admin has approved the request and the apiserver should issue the certificate.
-A Status of False indicates that the admin has denied the request.
+An administrator using `kubectl` or another API client can query the CertificateSigningRequestList and update the approval state of CertificateSigningRequests.
+The default state is empty, indicating that there has been no decision so far.
+Once a request has passed basic validation it will be "Submitted".
+A state of "Approved" indicates that the admin has approved the request and the certificate controller should issue the certificate.
+A state of "Denied" indicates that the admin has denied the request.
 An admin may also supply Reason and Message fields to explain the rejection.

-## kube-apiserver support (CA assets)
+## kube-apiserver support

+The apiserver will present the new endpoints mentioned above and support the relevant object types.

+## kube-controller-manager support

-So that the apiserver can handle certificate issuance on its own, it will need access to CA signing assets.
+To handle certificate issuance, the controller-manager will need access to CA signing assets.
 This could be as simple as a private key and a config file or as complex as a PKCS#11 client and supplementary policy system.
-For now, we will add flags for a signing key, a certificate, and a basic config file.
+For now, we will add flags for a signing key, a certificate, and a basic policy file.

 ## kubectl support

-To support manual CSR inspection and approval, we will add support for listing, inspecting, and approving/rejecting CertificateSigningRequests to kubectl.
-The interface will be similar to [salt-key](https://docs.saltstack.com/en/latest/ref/cli/salt-key.html).
+To support manual CSR inspection and approval, we will add support for listing, inspecting, and approving or denying CertificateSigningRequests to kubectl.
+The interaction will be similar to [salt-key](https://docs.saltstack.com/en/latest/ref/cli/salt-key.html).

-Specifically, the admin will have the ability to retrieve the full list of active CSRs, inspect their contents, and set their statuses to one of:
+Specifically, the admin will have the ability to retrieve the full list of pending CSRs, inspect their contents, and set their states to one of:

-1. **approved** if the apiserver should issue the cert
+1. **Approved** if the controller should issue the cert
-2. **rejected** if the apiserver should not issue the cert
+2. **Denied** if the controller should not issue the cert

-The suggested commands are `kubectl get certificates`, `kubectl approve <csr>` and `kubectl reject <csr>`.
-For the reject subcommand, the admin will also be able to supply Reason and Message fields via additional flags.
+The suggested command for listing is `kubectl get csrs`.
+The approve/deny interactions can be accomplished with normal updates, but would be more conveniently accessed by direct subresource updates.
+We leave this for future updates to kubectl.

 ## Security Considerations